 What Is Drug and Alcohol Rehab?

 Addiction treatment programs exist to help people who are dependent on drugs or alcohol break free from substance abuse and learn how to thrive without substances.
 A treatment plan usually involves a mixture of group therapy, one-on-one counseling, psychoeducation and holistic therapy.
-There are several different levels of care under the umbrella term of drug rehab, including inpatient treatment, partial hospitalization programs, intensive outpatient programs, general outpatient programs and continuing care.
+There are several different levels of care under the umbrella term of drug rehab, including inpatient treatment, day treatment/partial hospitalization programs, intensive outpatient programs, general outpatient programs and continuing care.